The editorial staff will not review the paper which is not formatted in accordance with the “Rules of Formatting the Article”.

-Normative material is formatted in the same manner as in footnotes, only without the indicating the particular article.
+Normative materials is formatted in the same manner as in footnotes, only without the indicating the particular article.

-Normative material is placed in hierarchical order, from the highest to lowest.
-The same hierarchy is used for the normative material of foreign countries.
-The Georgian normative material is placed in the first place, followed by foreign normative material.
+Normative materials is placed in hierarchical order, from the highest to lowest.
+The same hierarchy is used for the normative materials of foreign countries.
+The Georgian normative materials is placed in the first place, followed by foreign normative material.